tsolakisgeo/DHAW2022/_syllabus/3-textual_markup_xml.md

 - Drucker, J. (2021) _The Digital Humanities Coursebook: An Introduction to Digital Methods for Research and Scholarship_, London/New York: Routledge, pp. 52-69.

 ## Notes
-- Before we dive in to XML files, we will review HTML and CSS.
+- Before we dive into XML files, we will review HTML and CSS.